Saving an AutoAI generated notebook (Beta)

 - Complete your AutoAI experiment.

-- Select the pipeline you want to save in the leaderboard, and choose Save as WML notebook or AutoAI_lib notebook from the action menu for the pipeline.
+- Select the pipeline you want to save in the leaderboard, and choose Save from the action menu for the pipeline, then Save as notebook.

 - Name your notebook, add an optional description, and save it.